Lake District Things To Do Travel UK

 The World of Beatrix Potter attraction in Bowness is a family attraction, with an interactive exhibition of the characters and stories from her books.
 There is a gift shop and a cafe on site too.
 Find out more on the World of Beatrix Potter on their official site.

-Become Acquainted with Wordsworth
+Become Acquainted with William Wordsworth

 Another Lake District icon is of course William Wordsworth, the poet and writer who grew up in and eventually moved back to the Lake District, and is largely responsible for the area becoming a popular tourist spot.